Francis le Chen

-Sir Francis le Chen or Cheyne of Straloch was a 14th-century Scottish noble.

-Francis was the son of Sir Reginald le Chen (d.1312) and Mary, daughter of Freskin de Moravia of Duffus and of Strabok and lady Johanna de Strathnaver.
+Sir Francis le Chen, or Cheyne of Straloch, was a 14th-century Scottish noble.
+He was the son of Sir Reginald le Chen (d.1312) and Mary, daughter of Freskin de Moravia of Duffus and of Strabok and Lady Johanna de Strathnaver.

 Family

 He married Isabel, daughter of John Comyn, Earl of Buchan and Isabella MacDuff, and had the following known issue: